ryancramerdesign/InputfieldSmallSelectMultiple/README.md

 - Has a simpler presentation than other multiple selection options, making it ideal for large forms with lots of inputs that might otherwise look complex.

-- Also good for cases where vertical space may be limited.
 - Unlike AsmSelect (our other custom multi-selection widget) the input does not grow vertically as additional options are selected, making it good for cases where vertical space may be limited.

 - The label for the select can either indicate the quantity of items selected, or it can present a CSV list of selected items.

-- Provices the ability to select-all or deselect-all.
+- Provides the ability to select-all or deselect-all.

 - This module extends InputfieldSelectMultiple and can be substituted anywhere that module is used.